 What should be the capacity and size of the backpack

-The first criterion on the basis of which to select the best trekking backpack that is right for us is the capacity, a value strictly linked to the size of the backpack.
+The first criterion based on which to select the best trekking backpack that is right for you is the capacity, a value strictly linked to the size of the backpack.
 The capacity is nothing more than the internal volume of the backpack and is measured in litres.
-This value allows us to understand precisely how large the backpack is and therefore can give us an idea of how many things you can take with you.
+This value allows you to understand precisely how large the backpack is and, therefore, can give you an idea of how many things you can take with you.

-Often the capacity of the backpack is already specified in the name, also because some models are available in different sizes, and this is an easy and immediate way to differentiate them.
-The capacity of trekking backpacks varies a lot and ranges from 10 litres for racing backpacks up to 100 litres professional backpacks.
+Often the backpack’s capacity is already specified in the name, also because some models are available in different sizes, which is an easy and immediate way to differentiate them.
+Trekking backpacks’ capacity varies greatly and ranges from 10 litres for racing backpacks up to 100 litres for professional backpacks.

-There is no “universal” backpack, which can fit everyone and in every situation; it is better to have at least two backpacks, one of 40/50 litres for short excursions, and one of 70/90 litres for multi-day treks.
+It is important to note that there is no “universal” backpack that can fit everyone and in every situation.
+It is better to have at least two backpacks, one of 40/50 litres for short excursions and one of 70/90 litres for multi-day treks.

-And even if you plan to go a long way, be wary of huge backpacks, with a myriad of external pockets, compartments, buttonholes, straps, and coffee maker included … so beautiful to admire lying in the trunk of the car, but impossible to carry!
+And even if you plan to go a long way, be wary of huge backpacks with many external pockets, compartments, buttonholes, and straps.
+They can be beautiful to admire lying in the car’s trunk but impossible to carry.

-Weight is another important value to evaluate and that often and erroneously is not even taken into consideration when choosing a trekking backpack.
-Weight is a determining factor during any use that you make of the backpack, and it is even more so in case of excursions or particularly long trips.
+Weight is another significant value to evaluate, which often and erroneously is not even considered when choosing a trekking backpack.
+Weight is a determining factor during any backpack use, and it is even more so on excursions or particularly long trips.

-Of course, if the curb weight of the backpack is low, for the same content the backpack will be lighter than other backpacks with a higher empty weight and the goal is always to have an optimal weight-content ratio, so that you can carry everything you need without risking damaging your back or tire yourself more than necessary.
+Of course, if the curb weight of the backpack is low, for the same content, the backpack will be lighter than other backpacks with a higher empty weight.
+The goal is always to have an optimal weight-content ratio so that you can carry everything you need without damaging your back or tiring yourself more than necessary.

-The ideal weight of the backpack is subjective and varies according to the physical fitness of the user and other variables, but usually we try to travel with a backpack that weighs about 15-25% of the person who carries it.
-This means that those who weigh 70 kg must try to travel with a backpack that weighs between 10 and 17 kg.
-We repeat that this is an indicative value and that the weight of the backpack is a factor to be evaluated subjectively.
+The ideal weight of the backpack is subjective.
+It varies according to the physical fitness of the user and other variables.
+Still, usually, we try to travel with a backpack that weighs about 15-25% of the person who carries it.
+This means that those who weigh 70 kg must try to travel with a backpack of between 10 and 17 kg.
+We repeat that this is an indicative value and that the backpack’s weight is a factor to be evaluated subjectively.

 Even if there are backpacks with volumes greater than 100 litres, we recommend never exceeding 80, for the simple reason that the larger our backpack, the more things we will cram into, regretting the choice as soon as we leave.

-The empty weight should not exceed 2 kilos, including: double internal compartment that can be separated and accessed from the outside; large hood with external and internal pocket; two side pockets; zippered pockets on the ventral band; waterproof bag cover; reinforced bottom.
+The empty weight should not exceed 2 kilos, including a double internal compartment that can be separated and accessed from the outside; a large hood with external and internal pockets; two side pockets; zippered pockets on the ventral band; waterproof bag cover; reinforced bottom.
 Everything else is just extra weight.